CTRL+ALT+REPEAT 2025: Our Best Photos

 Nico Beauchamp, Senior Photographer

-My favorite experience with Off The Record this year has to have been the incredible opportunity I was given to cover Salt Lake City’s Kilby Block Party back in May.
+My favorite experience with Off the Record this year has to have been the incredible opportunity I was given to cover Salt Lake City’s Kilby Block Party back in May.
 This was my first time ever covering a festival, and I learned so much about photography, time management, and networking, among other things.
 Arguably most importantly, I learned the value of packing a good pair of boots, because I was running back and forth across the festival grounds, through dirt, asphalt, mud and grass all weekend.
 I had the privilege of covering artists like Yo La Tengo, Wishy, Momma, Peter McPoland, Slowdive, Beach House, Friko, George Clanton, Wisp, BCNR, Wallows, Weezer, Suki Waterhouse, Geese, and Justice, to name a few!
 It was truly such a formative experience for me, and I am so grateful to have contributed photos of such incredible performers for our OTR Kilby coverage.

 Pictured here (left to right): Cameron Winter (Geese), Dylan Minnette (Wallows), Peter McPoland, Suki Waterhouse.